 In order to take enforcement action in China, you are usually required to show your trade mark certificate of registration.
-A certificate of registration is not automatically issued for an international registration using the Madrid Protocol, but can be requested for a fee from the CMTO.
+A certificate of registration is not automatically issued for an international registration using the Madrid System, but can be requested for a fee from the CMTO.
 A trade marks attorney may be able to assist you with this, noting the process can sometimes take several months.

 3 – Chinese Language Trade Marks

 Chinese language trade marks can be even more important than English trade marks in China, especially on consumer goods – see our case study.
 Depending on your brand strategy, you may wish to register a Chinese language trade mark in China in addition to your English mark.
 Branding professionals can help you develop a strong Chinese language brand that appeals to Chinese consumers.

 To extend protection of your trade mark through the Madrid System you need to base the international application on a directly filed Australian application or registration.
 If you do not intend to use the trade mark in Australia, then the Madrid System might not be the best option to register your Chinese language trade mark.

 Note however that it’s also possible to use both the Madrid system and direct filing with the CTMO in combination as part of your overall trade marks strategy.
 For example, if you are planning to file both English and Chinese language trade marks in China, you could file a Madrid application based on the English language mark and file a direct application to the CTMO for the Chinese language mark.
 We encourage you to seek the advice of an experienced trade marks attorney for any such consideration.